-Barring dry eye syndrome, all of these eye disease can result in a permanent loss of vision.
+Barring dry eye syndrome, all of these eye diseases can result in a permanent loss of vision.
 Sadly, the accumulative impact of smoking may increase risks even after a person quits.
 However, quitting helps stop the compounding of these risks and is strongly encouraged by Dallas eye doctor Dain Brooks.

 While it may be impossible to completely reverse the damage done to the eyes by smoking, studies have shown that people who quit can reduce their risks of vision loss.
 Risks for both cataracts and macular degeneration drop nearly seven percent within the first year of quitting and another five percent in the second year.
-Combining smoking cessation with a healthy lifestyle complete with proper nutrition and plenty of exercise can further reduce risks and help ensure clear vision for years to come.
+Combining smoking cessation with a healthy lifestyle complete with proper nutrition and plenty of exercises can further reduce risks and help ensure clear vision for years to come.